unm-historiography/2015-spring/bloch/Emily-Summary-21January.md

 CHAPTER I -  HISTORY, MEN, AND TIME (p 20).
 THE CHOICE OF THE HISTORIAN (p 20).
-2. HISTORY AND MEN (p 22)
+HISTORY AND MEN (p 22)
-- Two opposing schools to historical thought: 1) history as a science of human evolution; 2) aimless knowledge not intended to shed light on the present, or illuminate the future
+Two opposing schools to historical thought: 1) history as a science of human evolution; 2) aimless knowledge not intended to shed light on the present, or illuminate the future.
-- History defined as change taking place in time (p 23)
+History defined as change taking place in time (p 23).
-- At any moment in time, there are multiple influences converging into one point of time and space.
-History can be distinguished as the introduction of the human element (p 25)
+At any moment in time, there are multiple influences converging into one point of time and space.
+History can be distinguished as the introduction of the human element (p 25).
-- One major difficulty in history is adequately expressing fragile topics that in many instances, we might not even posses the adequate vocabulary to do so (p 27)
+One major difficulty in history is adequately expressing fragile topics that in many instances, we might not even posses the adequate vocabulary to do so (p 27).
-3. HISTORICAL TIME (p 27)
+HISTORICAL TIME (p 27)
 - To understand history is to understand that reality is a state subject to the unstoppable and ever moving force of time (p 27)
 4. THE IDOL OF ORIGINS
 - Historians can all to easily use the past as a means to justify the present, and not as a genuine search for truth (p 31)